Listen To Your Body: Hearing Loss & Overall Health

 Research from the John Hopkins School of Medicine suggests that:

-- People with mild symptoms of hearing loss may be twice as likely to develop dementia as those with healthy hearing.
+- People with mild symptoms of hearing loss may be at double the risk of developing dementia than people who can hear normally.

 - Hearing difficulties can result in the effects noted above, such as social isolation, feelings of loneliness and depression and a loss of independence.
 Any of these factors can contribute to the development of dementia.

-- When one loses their sense of hearing, they may place an additional load on the mental resources of a vulnerable brain, which may leave less resources for memory, understanding speech and other cognitive functions.
+- When one loses their sense of hearing, they may place an extra demand on brain resources, which could result in deterioration of memory and other essential cognitive functions.

 - It is suggested that the neurological process that leads to dementia is the same process that leads to age-related hearing loss.